alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 ### Check-in ritual
 Workshop done- a success!
+* Well done - the success is all down to your hard work! :star:

 ### Project specific Reflection
 Feels like a big tick off the list- will now be working on follow up and other bits for the year e.g new PDRA starting, strategy day November 4th.